 A complete list of Huckleberry’s workshops may be found here.

-HIV Youth Prevention Education (HYPE) – a powerful four-day workshop series that allows young people to understand different biological, social, and emotional aspects of HIV/AIDS.
+HIV Youth Prevention Education (HYPE) – a powerful three-part workshop series that allows young people to understand different biological, social, and emotional aspects of HIV/AIDS.
+Learn more about HYPE here.

 Be Real, Be Ready – Standardized 9th grade health curriculum including topics ranging from anatomy, birth control, and HIV to gender and identity, substance use, and sexual violence prevention.